Cockatrice/Cockatrice/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "Bug Report"
+name: "🐛 Bug Report"
 about: Report an issue encountered while using Cockatrice
 title: ''
-labels: 'Defect - Basic'
+labels: 'Bug'
 assignees: ''

 ---